folio-org/mod-settings/doc/porting-guide.md

 * `settings.users.read.SCOPE` -- read _any_ user's settings
 * `settings.users.write.SCOPE` -- create, update and delete _any_ user's settings

 Modules _may_, but need not, also define higher-level permissions for assignment to users.
-For example, the `MODULE.settings.regular-user` permission might include `settings.global.read.SCOPE`, `settings.owner.read.SCOPE` and `settings.owner.write.SCOPE`, allowing a user with this permission to read tenant-wide settings provided by an administrator, and maintain their own personal overrides.
+For example, the `MODULE.settings.regular-user` permission might include `settings.global.read.SCOPE`, `settings.owner.read.SCOPE` and `settings.owner.write.SCOPE`, allowing users with this permission to read tenant-wide settings provided by an administrator, and maintain their own personal overrides.

 ### 4. Change the WSAPI path